 How to Donate your Milk

 Thank you so much for your interest to donate your valuable breast milk!
-Your milk helps improve the nutrition, health, and life of a baby in need.
+Your milk helps improve the nutrition, health, and life of babies in need.

 Mountain West Mothers’ Milk Bank (MWMMB) is a non-profit organization.
 As part of The Human Milk Banking Association of North America (HMBANA), MWMMB welcomes milk donors both local and out-of-state.

-The Mountain West Mothers' Milk Bank has just received it's full accreditation from HMBANA and is now pasteurizing and distributing milk from Salt Lake City!
-We are grateful for all the Milk Drop Sites (Donation sites) that are operating across the state of Utah and in Idaho.
+The Mountain West Mothers' Milk Bank has received it's full accreditation from HMBANA and is now pasteurizing and distributing milk from Salt Lake City!
+We are grateful for all the Milk Drop Sites (Donation sites) that are operating across the State of Utah and in Southern Idaho.

 3 Steps to Donate Milk